 You will always want to think about the individual requirements for your data store, particularly bandwidth, authentication & authorization, as well as the your ongoing costs, management and maintenance.

-Ready to Migrate Data to Object Storage?
+How do I get Started to Migrate Data to Object Storage?